-184 is expressed first and initiates differentiation of muscle progenitor cells into myoblasts.
-It is turned off when 185 MYOD1 is expressed in the myoblasts [29].
-These results suggest that decreased expression of MYF5 by SDC4 186 cannot adequately induce differentiation of progenitor cells and would induce insufficient expression of MYOD1.
-187 The expression of MYOD1 was significantly affected by the interaction between the day of differentiation 188 and treatment (p < 0.01) [Fig. 4D].
-The expression level of MYOD1 was the same between the groups before 189 differentiation but differed significantly after initiation of differentiation.
-In the control group, the expression of 190 MYOD1 increased on day 1 and then decreased from day 2 onward.
-In SDC4-OE cells, MYOD1 expression 191 decreased slightly on day 1 and increased from day 2.
-MYOD1 expression in the control group was significantly 192 higher than that in the SDC4-OE cells on day 1, whereas it was significantly higher in the SDC4-OE cells from 193 day 2.
-MYOD1 expression is known to increase in highly proliferative myoblasts; it then decreases after inducing 194 the expression of MYOG to initiate myotube formation [30,31].
-In this study, SDC4 altered the expression of 195 MYOD1 in a different pattern, maintaining higher expression in the mid and late stages of differentiation, which 196 resulted in delayed myoblast differentiation and myotube formation.
+between the groups before differentiation but differed significantly after initiation of differentiation.
+In the control group, the expression of MYOD1 increased on day 1 and then decreased from day 2 onward.
+In SDC4-OE cells, MYOD1 expression decreased slightly on day 1 and increased from day 2.
+MYOD1 expression in the control group was significantly higher than that in the SDC4-OE cells on day 1, whereas it was significantly higher in the SDC4-OE cells from day 2.
+MYOD1 expression is known to increase in highly proliferative myoblasts; it then decreases after inducing the expression of MYOD1 in a different pattern, maintaining higher expression in the mid and late stages of differentiation, which resulted in delayed myoblast differentiation and myotube formation.

-197 MYOG expression gradually increased during myogenesis in both the groups (p < 0.001); however, its 198 expression in the SDC4-OE cells was lower than that in the control cells during differentiation (p < 0.01) [Fig. 199 4E].
+MYOG expression gradually increased during myogenesis in both groups (p < 0.001); however, its expression in the SDC4-OE cells was lower than that in the control cells during differentiation (p < 0.01) (Fig. 4E).
 Increased MYOG expression is known to enhance myotube formation during differentiation.
-During 200 differentiation, MYOG is upregulated to induce differentiation of myoblasts into myotubes, which is accompanied 201 by the downregulation of MYOD1 [32,33].
-Sustained expression of MYOD1 during differentiation may aid in 202 proliferation of the myoblasts rather than differentiation in SDC4-OE cells.
-Additionally, the previous study 203 reported that a defect in MYOG results in a severe reduction of all skeletal muscles [34].
-In this study, the lower 204 expression of MYOG due to SDC4 overexpression may also delay myoblast differentiation.
-SDC4 plays a role in 205 recruiting FGF to transmit signals across the cell membrane and acts as a co-receptor for FGF receptor (FGFR).
-206 FGF2 is known to reduce the expression of MYOG, thus acting as an inhibitor of skeletal muscle differentiation 207 [35].
-Hence, decreased MYOG expression and myotube formation may be caused by elevated FGF2 signaling 208 owing to SDC4 overexpression.
+During differentiation, MYOG is upregulated to induce differentiation of myoblasts into myotubes, which is accompanied by the downregulation of MYOD1 [32,33].
+Sustained expression of MYOD1 during differentiation may aid in proliferation of the myoblasts rather than differentiation in SDC4-OE cells.
+Additionally, the previous study reported that a defect in MYOG results in a severe reduction of all skeletal muscles [34].
+In this study, the lower expression of MYOG due to SDC4 overexpression may also delay myoblast differentiation.
+SDC4 plays a role in recruiting FGF to transmit signals across the cell membrane and acts as a co-receptor for FGF receptor (FGFR).
+FGF2 is known to reduce the expression of MYOG, thus acting as an inhibitor of skeletal muscle differentiation [35].
+Hence, decreased MYOG expression and myotube formation may be caused by elevated FGF2 signaling owing to SDC4 overexpression.

-Expression pattern analysis of the myostatin (MSTN) gene, which does not belong to MRF family but is closely related to the regulation of muscle development, was conducted [36].
-A significant change in MSTN expression was observed in both the groups depending on the day of differentiation but not on treatment (p <0.001) [Fig. 4F].
-MSTN expression increased dramatically on day 1 and then decreased quickly in the control cells but not in the SDC4-OE cells.
-The interaction between the day of differentiation and treatment had a significant effect on MSTN expression (p < 0.05); it was higher in the SDC4-OE cells on day 4.
-SDC4 was recently reported to reduce the formation of mature MSTN by binding with proMSTN [18], which usually gets reduced because of conversion into mature MSTN through a proteolytic process.
+Expression pattern analysis of the MSTN gene, which does not belong to the MRF family but is closely related to the regulation of muscle development, was conducted [36].
+A significant change in MSTN expression was observed in both groups depending on the day of differentiation but not on treatment (p < 0.001) (Fig. 4F).
+MSTN expression increased dramatically on day 1 and then decreased sharply in the control cells but not in the SDC4-OE cells.
+The interaction between the day of differentiation and treatment had a significant effect on MSTN expression (p< 0.05); it was higher in the SDC4-OE cells on day 4.
+SDC4 was recently reported to reduce the formation of mature MSTN by binding to proMSTN [18], which usually gets reduced because of conversion into mature MSTN through a proteolytic process.
 However, SDC4 blocks this process, thus reducing the amount of mature MSTN, which induces the proliferation of myoblasts during the early stage of skeletal muscle regeneration.
 In this study, the higher level of MSTN expression maintained during differentiation in SDC4-OE cells might have inhibited myoblast proliferation and differentiation.
 The inhibitory effect of MSTN may get gradually elevated because of reduced transiently expressed SDC4 during differentiation.